leomatei/library/README.md

 ## run

-get this repo and run `npm start` to run the client get the server and run `npm start` to run the server
+get this repo and run `npm start` to run the client get the server and run `npm run dev` to run the server